-In August 2024 the Ford government proposed legislation that would result in the closure of at least 10 supervised consumption sites (SCS) across Ontario, and on December 4th, 2024, the legislation titled the Community Care and Recovery Act was officially adopted.
-The closure of these sites will have colossal ramifications for Ontario's ability to respond to the toxic drug crisis.
-Impacts will include the significant loss of human life, severe increases to the burden of response on emergency services including ambulance and emergency rooms, increasing rates of HIV, HCV and other bloodborne infections, and increased public drug consumption and discarded drug use equipment.
-These impacts have been well-documented and are evidenced in many reports including the Supervised Consumption Services in Ontario: Evidence and Recommendations (November 2024) and Estimating the effects of closing supervised consumption sites in Toronto: Use of services (2024).
+In August 2024, the Ford government proposed legislation that would result in the closure of at least 10 supervised consumption sites (SCS) across Ontario, and on December 4th, 2024, the legislation titled the Community Care and Recovery Act was officially adopted.
+To date, 13 sites have closed across Ontario.

+The closure of these sites will have colossal consequences for Ontario's ability to respond to the toxic drug crisis.

+Impacts will include the significant loss of human life, severe increases to the burden of response on emergency services including ambulance and emergency rooms, increasing rates of HIV, HCV, and other bloodborne infections as well as brain injury, and increased public drug consumption and discarded drug use equipment.
+These impacts have been well-documented and are evidenced in many reports including the Supervised Consuption Services in Ontario: Evidence and Recommendations (November 2024) and Estimating the effects of closing supervised consumption sites in Toronto: Use of services (2024).
 Less discussed but of critical importance, the closure of SCS will have a dire impact on women and gender-diverse people.
 This resource seeks to bring a gendered lens to our understanding of the impacts of the Community Care and Recovery Act by outlining 5 key considerations and laying the groundwork for strategies to address these impacts.